What are the Side Effects of Ibuprofen? Your Guide

 Who should avoid taking ibuprofen?

-Individuals with a history of stomach ulcers or bleeding, severe kidney or liver disease, uncontrolled high blood pressure, heart failure, or those who have had an allergic reaction to aspirin or other NSAIDs should generally avoid ibuprofen.
-Pregnant women, especially in the third trimester, should also avoid it.
+Individuals with a history of stomach ulcers or bleeding, severe kidney or liver disease, heart failure, uncontrolled high blood pressure, or a known allergy to NSAIDs should generally avoid ibuprofen.
+Pregnant women in their third trimester should also avoid it.

-Are there alternatives to ibuprofen for pain relief?
+Are there alternatives to ibuprofen with fewer side effects?

-Topics: what are the side effects of ibuprofenibuprofen risksNSAID side effectsibuprofen safetygastrointestinal issues ibuprofen
+Topics: what are the side effects of ibuprofenibuprofen risksibuprofen adverse reactionsNSAID side effectsibuprofen safety

 Leo List